 2. Fed raising rates

-In 2006, the Fed coasted by holding rates at the same level, today the Fed is hitting the brakes.
+In 2006, the Fed coasted by holding the Fed Funds rate at the same level, today the Fed is hitting the brakes by raising rates fast.

 At the peak of the bubble in 2006, the Fed had rates at 5.25%.
-After that point, they never raised rates above 5.25% and to this day have not hit that level again (see green line below).
+Yes, that’s higher than today but it’s important to look at the changes more than the level.
+After the peak, they never raised rates above 5.25% and to this day have not hit that level again (see green line below).
+They just held it steady and then dropped it in 2007.
+They did not tighten the screws further.

-As a result, mortgage rates hit 6.80% in July 2006 and never went higher either.
-At no point during the 2006-2009 did the Fed raise rates or the 30yr fixed mortgage increase past their peak.
-In fact, they lowered rates starting Sep 2007.
+As a result, mortgage rates (which are not set by the fed but tend to correlate) hit 6.80% in July 2006 and never went higher either (see blue line below).
+At no point during the crisis (2006-2009) did the Fed raise rates or the 30yr fixed mortgage increase past its peak.

 However, today we have a new problem – inflation is at a 40 year high of 9.1% year over year.
 And the Fed needs to get it under control.
 Which means they’re raising rates rapidly.
 So far they have raised rates a total of 2.25% and intend to continue.